pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

 or wheel metadata, or as containing GPU-specific code (CUDA or otherwise).
 A GPU is hardware that may or may not be present in a machine that a Python package is being installed on - `pip` and other installers are unaware of this.
-If wheels contain CUDA code, they require a specific version of the CUDA Toolkit (CTK) to be installed.
+If wheels contain CUDA code, they may require a specific version of the CUDA Toolkit (CTK) to be installed.
 Again, installers do not know this and there is no way to express this dependency.
 The same will be true for ROCm and other types of GPU hardware and languages.